donatienthorez/android_cheatsheet/README.md

 # Android cheatsheet #

-This cheatsheet provides all basic things that every Android developer should know but forgot sometimes.
+This cheatsheet provides all useful things that every Android developer need and forget sometimes.
 Do not hesitate to make pull request if you think something important is missing or if there is a mistake.

 ## Table of Contents
   - [Activity](#activity)